Skip to content

 To: dev@iceberg.apache.org

-Subject: [VOTE] Release Apache PyIceberg $VERSION
+Subject: [VOTE] Release Apache PyIceberg $VERSION_WITH_RC

 Hi Everyone,